Mar 21, 2025

 Citation by Publication During Divorce

-To put it simply, citation by publication is a legal and official way of creating a summon publicly.
-We say that it is both legal and official because prior to creating the post in public papers, the petitioner is tasked to place a request before the judiciary.
+Put, citation by publication is a legal and official way of publicly creating a summon.
+We say that it is both legal and official because before creating the post in public papers, the petitioner is tasked to place a request before the judiciary.

 The full details of the said citation by publication can be easily found in the Texas Rules of Civil Procedure, Rule 114.

-This citation is set to be published in a periodical or any circulating publication within the area where you live.
+This citation is set to be published in a periodical or any circulating publication within your area.

-The full requirement for a service by posting in Texas will follow Rule 99 of TRCP.
+The full requirement for service by posting in Texas will follow Rule 99 of TRCP.

-Once the public citation has been published, there will be a waiting time for the other party to respond.
-If the waiting period had lapsed and no response was received, the petitioner will have to inform the judiciary.
+Once the public citation has been published, the other party will have a waiting time to respond.
+The petitioner would have to inform the judiciary if the waiting period had lapsed and no response was received.

 The next step will be for the Texas judiciary court to assign an attorney ad litem to search for the respondent.
-If the attorney ad litem still cannot find the respondent, it will then be reported back to the court.
+If the attorney ad litem still cannot find the respondent, the case will be reported to the court.
 The petition for divorce will then proceed depending on the decision of the Texas court.

 Contact a Divorce Attorney in Fortworth, Texas

 Having the respondent live in another state or if you are having difficulty locating the respondent, the process will be much easier if you hire a divorce attorney.
-Hiring a divorce attorney Fort Worth, TX will do more than just represent you in court.
-Divorce attorneys will provide you with the best legal advice to help you get through this very delicate time.
+Hiring a divorce attorney in Fort Worth, TX, will do more than represent you in court.
+Divorce attorneys will provide the best legal advice to help you get through this very delicate time.

-At Turner-Monahan, we approach every divorce client’s case with the utmost professionalism.
-Whether that divorce may appear simple or as complex as not being able to locate the respondent.
+At Turner-Monahan, we approach every divorce client’s case professionally.
+Whether that divorce may appear simple or as complex as the inability to locate the respondent.
 We are with you every step of the way.